* World stocks extend gains

 By Kit Rees

-The MSCI All Country World Index edged up 0.2 percent, building on Monday’s 0.9 percent gain -- its fourth-biggest so far this year.
+MSCI All Country World Index edged up 0.2 percent, building on Monday’s 0.9 percent gain which was its fourth-biggest so far this year.

 The pan-European STOXX 600 index jumped to a one-month peak as insurers made further headway and basic resources and financials joined in the rally.

-MSCI World’s insurer index gained 0.3 percent, as insured property losses from Hurricane Irma’s are expected to be smaller than initially forecast.
+MSCI World’s insurer index gained a further 0.3 percent, as insured property losses from Hurricane Irma’s are expected to be smaller than initially forecast.

-Another market focus on Tuesday will be the launch of Apple Inc’s next-generation iPhone -- whose sales will have repercussions beyond Apple for many suppliers as well as its rivals.
+Another market focus on Tuesday will be the launch of Apple Inc’s iPhone 8 as its sales will have repercussions beyond Apple for many suppliers as well as its rivals.

 Helping to drive the uptick in risk appetite was relief that North Korea did not test-fire missiles or conduct nuclear weapon tests over the weekend as some had feared.

-The U.N.
-Security Council on Monday unanimously stepped up sanctions against North Korea over its sixth and most powerful nuclear test, imposing a ban on its textile exports and capping its imports of crude oil. (nL4N1LT1JX)
+The United Nations Security Council unanimously stepped up sanctions against Pyongyang on Monday over the country’s sixth and most powerful nuclear test on Sept.
+3, imposing a ban on the country’s textile exports and capping imports of crude oil. (nL4N1LT1JX)

 “The measures did not include an outright ban on oil supplies to the regime, so the threat of an immediate military confrontation appears to have eased for now,” said Mutsumi Kagawa, chief global strategist at Rakuten Securities.

-The risk-on mood dented appetite for traditional safe-haven assets such as U.S. Treasury bonds and gold, which gave back most of their recent gains.
+Safe-haven assets such as U.S. Treasuries and gold gave back most of recent gains.

-The sharp gains in U.S. bond yields supported the battered dollar, which held steady against its currency basket, but eased slightly to $1.1959 against the euro.
+Sharp gains in U.S. bond yields supported the battered dollar, which held steady against its currency basket.
+The euro edged higher against the dollar at $1.1971 in early trades.